ShahMinulAmin/simple-banking/README.md

 # simple-banking
-Simple banking application that can be used for transferring amount between accounts, viewing statement with account balance and list of transactions.
+This is a simple banking application.
+It can be used for transferring amount between accounts, viewing statement with account balance and list of transactions.

 ### Required environment
   * JDK 8